fadedbee/mutask/README.md

-# mutask
+# muTask
-Communication and task scheduling app for freelancers.
+Communication and task scheduling for remote workers.